 This summer as we watch elite athletes push their bodies to the limit, it may be surprising to know that more than one Olympian is living with asthma.
 In fact, asthma is the most common chronic condition among Olympic athletes.
 One study found that about 8.3% of U.S. Olympians between 2002 and 2010 had asthma, yet they were able to compete at the highest levels.
-Similarly, this year’s roster reports that about 16.5% of all 2024 Paris Olympic athletes have asthma.
+A more recent study, reports that about 16.5% of all Olympic athletes have asthma.
 Just as these inspirational athletes don’t let asthma stop them from achieving their dreams, it shouldn’t stop you from achieving yours either.
 Their stories are truly inspirational, and they show how you too can manage your symptoms, stay healthy and play the sports you love.

 Olympic Medalists Living with Asthma